MarioKuzmanov/Machine-Translation/README.md

 ---

+## Results

+Final **WER (Word Error Rate)** score on the test dataset is **10,5**.
+Best result on the validation dataset was **22,4** achieved on the 30th epoch.
+The model had early stopping with 4 evaluation rounds patience.
+For more information about the implementation and the hyperparameters check out the simple webpage.

+---
 ## Workflow

 Now, that you have what you need and successfully managed to build and run, you will be able to see this screen: